-- Ensure the campsite is litter free. - Restore your campsite to be better than you found it. - Pack up your gear and be ready to depart. - Carry out all garbage to be disposed of at home. - Request a site inspection of a Camporee Staff member. - Complete, and be ready to submit, a Camporee Evaluation Form. - Complete the check-out.
+- Ensure the campsite is litter free. - Restore your campsite to be better than you found it. - Pack up your gear and be ready to depart. - Carry out all garbage to be disposed of at home. - Complete, and be ready to submit, a Camporee Evaluation Form. - Complete the check-out.